Building Neural Network from scratch

 # Get the layer activations

-layer_activations = forward(network,X)
+= forward(network,X)

-layer_inputs = [X]+layer_activations #layer_input[i] is an input for network[i]
+layer_activations = [X]+layer_activations #layer_input[i] is an input for network[i]

-logits = layer_activations[-1]
+layer_inputs = layer_activations[-1]

 # Compute the loss and the initial gradient

-loss = softmax_crossentropy_with_logits(logits,y)
+= softmax_crossentropy_with_logits(logits,y)

-loss_grad = grad_softmax_crossentropy_with_logits(logits,y)
+loss = grad_softmax_crossentropy_with_logits(logits,y)

 # Propagate gradients through the network